 Paul Hsieh on Highlights from the Personality Theory Workshop

-I interviewed Paul Hsieh on "Highlights from the Personality Theory Workshop" on 23 October 2013.
-Listen to or download this episode of Philosophy in Action Radio below.
+I interviewed Paul Hsieh on "Highlights from the Personality Theory Workshop" on Philosophy in Action Radio on Wednesday, 23 October 2013.
+You can listen to or download the podcast below.

 - Duration: 1:05:35

 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed:

 For many years, I've enjoyed countless excellent courses from The Great Courses (formerly, The Teaching Company).
 I've received a fabulous second college education with stellar teachers such as Bart Ehrman, Elizabeth Vandiver, Alan Kors, and others.
 Their courses are a great bargain when on sale, particularly compared to the price of college courses!

 If you're not quite sure where to start, try Bart Ehrman's stellar course on the history of early Christianity: From Jesus to Constantine.